icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 1000 lines for SourceForge online 'ReadMe'.txt

 - USB Ser/HID only runs on Windows; use of 'LibUsb'/'LibUsbDotNet' and significant migration work of implementation and test environment would be needed to run it on unixoids (feature request #119).
 - Line content and EOL may be sent in two separate chunks, because the parts are handled slightly after each other.
-Delay could be eliminated, but requires some refactoring (feature request #333).
+Delay could be eliminated but requires some refactoring (feature request #333).
 - Wait for answer line (text terminals) not yet implemented (feature request #19 and bug #176).
 - Direct send text mode does not yet support special formats and commands (feature request #10).
 - Running YAT for a long period, or creating many terminals, results in memory leaks, which result